-I was given an ARC version of the second instalment of The Pearl Wielder Trilogy by Hannah Reed, for a review as I love supporting independent authors.
-Check out Hannah’s Instagram page @Hannah.Reads!
+I was given an ARC version of the second installment of The Pearl Wielder Trilogy by Hannah Reed, for an honest review.
+Essentia was published in 2020, as part 2 of the Pearl Wielder Trilogy which you can check out updates on Hannah’s Instagram page @Hannah.Reads!

 So, let us see what I thought…

 The book continued well enough from the first book: Tenebrasco and I, as the reader, understood what the main character was needing to accomplish in her mission: to save her people.
 The style in which Reed writes is contemporary, in order to better connect with her younger audience, but I noted that there were quite a few grammatical errors, spelling mistakes and punctuation errors.
 For an experienced reader this was difficult to overlook as every few pages there were one or two, which did stunt the flow of reading.
 This book would need a thorough look through from an editor, or professional 3rd party, as I am aware from an author interview with Reed that she edits her work herself, no menial task indeed.
 But this does show how important proper editing is.